Mark Slade

-Mark Van Blarcom Slade (born May 1, 1939) is an American actor, artist, and author, particularly remembered for his role of Billy Blue Cannon on the NBC Western television series, The High Chaparral.
+Mark Van Blarcom Slade (born May 1, 1939) is an American actor, artist, and author, particularly remembered for his role of Billy Blue Cannon on the NBC Western television series The High Chaparral.

 Early life

 Born in Salem, Massachusetts, Slade is the son of Elinor (née Van Blarcom) and William A. Slade Jr., a Boston businessman and watercolor artist.
 Along with his two sisters and a brother, he grew up in the Danvers/Hamilton area of the North Shore.
-His parents divorced when he was 13, and his stepfather, Esmond R. Crowley Jr., became a valuable influence on his life.
+His parents divorced when he was 13, and his stepfather, Esmond R. Crowley Jr., became a positive influence on his life.

 In 1956, he enrolled in Worcester Academy with the intention of becoming an artist.
 After he filled in for a sick classmate by playing the role of an English professor in the play The Male Animal, he decided to study acting.
 Slade moved to New York City to attend the American Academy of Dramatic Arts, supporting himself by working at the 21 Club.

 During the beginning of his career in the early 1960s, Slade served in the United States Army Reserve.